maliahavlicek/ms4_challenger/README.md

 - Group Emails initiated by users vs auto generated emails about challenge creation, update, cancellations.
 - Workflow for Inappropriate Content reporting/resolution
 - Policy/Privacy Terms acknowledgement within checkout/registration process
+- Switch email to distributed with celery so emails don't hold up use creation and occur asynchronously from creation, edits and cancellations.
+- Service Level agreement and Privacy policy acknowledgments upon user registration
+- Profile and secondary account required upon first time sign for automatically created users

 # Information Architecture
-Initial Database Structure Considerations, an ERD and details about the Database models, CRUD functionality, model functions and validations can be found in the [DATA.md](documentation/DATA.md) file.
+Initial Database Structure Considerations, an [ERD](documentation/database/output.png) and details about the Database models, CRUD functionality, model functions and validations can be found in the [DATA.md](documentation/DATA.md) file.

 # Technologies Used